opnfv/functest/docs/userguide/troubleshooting.rst

     neutron security-group-rule-create sg-test --direction egress --ethertype IPv4 --protocol tcp --port-range-min 80 --port-range-max 80 --remote-ip-prefix 0.0.0.0/0

 The next step is to create the instances.
-The image used is located in */home/opnfv/functest/data/cirros-0.3.4-x86_64-disk.img* and a glance image is created with the name *functest-vping*.
+The image used is located in */home/opnfv/functest/data/cirros-0.3.4-x86_64-disk.img* and a Glance image is created with the name **functest-vping**.
 If booting the instances fails (i.e. the status is not **ACTIVE**), you can check why it failed by doing::

     nova list